kantale/OpenBio.eu/docs/docs/index.md

          5. Run the bash script that exports the global bash functions (`obc_functions.sh`)
          6. Run the bash commands of this sub-step
          7. Create a file called `${OBC_WORK_PATH}/<ID>_VARS.sh` with all the variables that have been defined in this sub-step.
+      * `tool_invocation`: These are steps that call a tool that has been installed in one of the environments.
+They have the same ID format as `simple` steps.
+They only contain a single line that invokes a tool.
+This distinction allows developers to treat differently simple bash commands in a step with commands that call a tool.
+This is useful for example in the Airflow executor.
-      * The with the ID `FINAL_STEP`.
+      * `final`: The step with ID `FINAL_STEP`.
 This is the last step that should be run.
 This step:
          1. Exports the environment_variables: `OBC_WORKFLOW_NAME`, `OBC_WORKFLOW_EDIT`, `OBC_NICE_ID` and `OBC_SERVER`.
          2. Run the bash scripts that export the parameters of the tools of the workflow.
          3. Run the bash scripts that export the variables that have been defined from all the previous sub-steps of this sub-step in the DAG.